Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 agencies that relate to a minor who has been investigated, arrested, or taken into custody

-before his or her 18th birthday shall be restricted to the following and when
+before the minor's 18th birthday shall be restricted to the following and when

 necessary for the discharge of their official duties: